sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/custom-ami/README.md

-## Clone viya4-iac-aws and mod so it's using private owned AMI as AWS base image for NFS and JUMP server
+## Clone viya4-iac-aws and modify it so that it's using private owned AMI as AWS base image for NFS and JUMP server

-I've provided a [helper script](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-iac-aws/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) to automatically mod the viya4-iac-aws clone.
+A helper script is provided at [helper script](https://github.com/sassoftware/viya4-iac-aws/-/tree/main/viya4-iac-aws-darksite/custom-ami/) [helper script](https://github.com/sassoftware/viya4-iac-aws/tree/feat/iac-1117/viya4-iac-aws-darksite/custom-ami/) to automatically mod the viya4-iac-aws clone.
 However if you'd like to do this manually, here are the proceedures:

 Clone viya4-iac-aws